 Good song lyrics often follow a catchy rhyming scheme that is fluid and sonically pleasing line after line.
 You could have a good song topic but not have the writing skills to turn your words into good lyrics.
 Your lyrics should also flow well with the next element of a song: the melodic line.

 Related Post: Do Songs Really Have To Rhyme?

 Good songs have well-crafted melodies that are often catchy as well.
 Again, catchiness isn’t a requirement, but many good songs have unique melodies that somehow still feel familiar to the listener's ear.
 Good melody lines feel just right as if the song was made 100% as it was intended to be from the start.

 A great melody line also fits the lyrics in a good song very smoothly with an emphasis on the right syllables that would flow well sung or spoken.
-Good songs often pair their melody well with the emotional beats of the lyrics, highlighting key points in the words with dynamically appropriate melodies that feel right in your soul.
+Good songs often pair their melody well with the emotional beats of the lyrics, highlighting key points in the words with dynamically appropriate melodies that you feel right in your soul.

 The singer doesn’t need to be the best in order to do the song justice.
 As long as the singer is in the right key and hitting most of the right notes, a good song’s melody speaks for itself.

-A good song has a song structure that captures and keeps the attention of the listener.
+A good song has a structure that captures and keeps the attention of the listener.
 Good songs don’t need to have common song structures, but the structure does need to make sense and flow well.
 Most good songs have a recurring hook that comes back at least twice before the song is over.
 Many good songs also have at least two verses that showcase the writer’s lyrical skills.

 Other common song elements include an intro, an outro, a bridge, a breakdown, a pre-chorus, and a vamp.
 There are thousands of ways to structure a song that all make perfect sense.
 As long as the song feels cohesive when performed or sang, it has the potential to be good or even great.

 Related Post: Here's a songwriting template to get you started if you're a beginner.